Recoskie/core/README.md

 X86 Disassembler.
 ==========================
+X86 disassembler Page: <a href="https://recoskie.github.io/X86-64-Disassembler-JS/Basic%20Live%20View.html">Link</a>

 -----------------------------------------------------------------------------------------------
-This disassembler is mainly designed as an X86 Disassembly library for JavaScript that can run on any system.
+### This disassembler is mainly designed as a X86 Disassembly library, for JavaScript that can run on any system.
-Supports decoding 64 bit, and 32 bit programs, also is completely backwards compatible to 16 bit 8086.
+### Supports decoding 64 bit, and 32 bit programs, also is completely backwards compatible to 16 bit 8086.

 -----------------------------------------------------------------------------------------------

 Supports Instruction sets:<br />